maxwell3025/CS589-project/william/credit_approval_results.md

 We found the Testing set resemble the training set in accuracy, precision, recall, and F1.
 This further boost the confidence of reliable results.

-As we can see, $k$-NN improves performs from k=1 tp 7, as the model seek closeness from kneighboring data points.
-All accuracy, precision, recall, and F1 peaks at k=7, indicating maximum signal when k=7.
-As more data points included, the signal is diluted, and performance decline, until k=20.
-Performances slowly climbs afterwards for both training and testing sets.
+As we can see, $k$-NN improves performance from $k=1$ to 7, as the model seeks closeness from $k$ neighboring data points.
+Accuracy, precision, recall, and F1 all peak at $k=7$, indicating maximum signal when $k=7$.
+As more data points included, the signal is diluted, and performance declines until $k=20$.
+Performance slowly climbs afterwards for both the training and testing sets.
 It never reach previous peaks on training set.

 How to pick the best $k$ values?
-I would like to pick k= 5, 7, and 9.
-From charts, all accuracy, precision, recall, and F1 are about 0.87, for training set.
-Such results are confimed in testing set.
-For credit approval application, false positive means big financial loss from persons who can not pay back.
+I would like to pick $k= 5, 7,$ and 9.
+From the charts, accuracy, precision, recall, and F1 are all about 0.87 for the training set.
+Such results are confirmed in the testing set.
+For credit approval application, false positives mean big financial losses from people who cannot pay back.
 So high precision is very beneficial.
-The highest F1 near 0.87 shows robustness of these result.
+The highest F1 near 0.87 shows the robustness of these results.

 Ideally, I would peak the optimal $k=7$, exactly at the performance peak, with surrounding performance at $k=5$ and 9 also stable and good.